 Figure\ \ref{fig_4}(a) locates a collision point (in a shaded box) of two advancing bifurcations (period-doubling and period-adding) from opposing directions of variation in the strength of zonal advection, $\epsilon$.
 A zoomed version of the shaded box depicts a sudden change in the size of the chaotic attractor at $\epsilon\approx0.09845$ in the inset of Fig.\ \ref{fig_4}(a).
-Near this critical value of $\epsilon$, occasional large amplitude oscillations are observed along with small amplitude oscillations, and large-amplitude events exceeding a predefined threshold are identified as extreme events (See Fig.\ \ref{fig_4}(b)).
+Near this critical value of $\epsilon$, occasional large amplitude oscillations are observed along with small amplitude oscillations, and the large amplitude events exceeding a predefined threshold are identified as extreme events (See Fig.\ \ref{fig_4}(b)).
 The threshold is determined using a mean-excess plot \cite{coles2001, ghosh2010discussion}.
-When the trajectory moves to the close vicinity of the saddle focus, it is repelled, spiraling away on the unstable manifold in a plane.
+When the trajectory moves to a close vicinity of the saddle focus, it is repelled, spiraling away on the unstable manifold in a plane.
 Occasionally, the trajectory goes for a long excursion when it passes through a channel-like structure \cite{ansmann2016self}.
 The trajectory is reinjected into the saddle focus along its stable manifold, and the process is repeated (See Fig.\ \ref{fig_4}(c)).
-Due to this mechanism, extreme events emerge in this system\ \eqref{eq.6} as described as Ref.\ \cite{ray2020understanding}.
-Such type of interior crisis due to the collision of advancing period-doubling and period-adding cascades against a variation of a system parameter is observed in another diffusively coupled heterogeneous FitzHugh–Nagumo system (Bonhoeffer–van der Pol model) \cite{bonhoeffer1948activation, fitzhugh1961impulses, nagumo1962active} as reported by Ansmann et al.\ \cite{ansmann2013extreme}.
+Due to this mechanism, extreme events emerge in this system\ \eqref{eq.6} as described in Ref.\ \cite{ray2020understanding}.

+Such a type of interior crisis due to the collision of advancing period-doubling and period-adding cascades against a variation of a system parameter is observed in another diffusively coupled heterogeneous FitzHugh–Nagumo system (Bonhoeffer–van der Pol model) \cite{bonhoeffer1948activation, fitzhugh1961impulses, nagumo1962active} as reported by Ansmann et al.\ \cite{ansmann2013extreme}.

-\paragraph{External crisis-like process} The crisis process that initiates rogue waves in the form of extreme intensity pulses in continuous wave optically injected laser \ \cite{zamora2013rogue}.
+\paragraph{External crisis-like process} The crisis process initiates rogue waves in the form of extreme intensity pulses in an optically injected laser \ \cite{zamora2013rogue}.
 The mechanism of extreme events in the laser model follows external crisis-like process that is different compared to previously discussed mechanisms.

 Zamora-Munt et al.\ \cite{zamora2013rogue} showed that external crisis-like process occurs in a continuous-wave optically injected laser, and initiates optical rogue waves in the form of extreme intensity pulses.
 They have considered the model representing the evolution of the slow envelope of the complex electric field $E (=E_x+i E_y)$ and carrier density $N$ \cite{wieczorek2005dynamical, ohtsubo2012semiconductor} as given by